estcube/Telemetry-Forwarding-Client/README.md

 ## Running

-The packaged version of the client can be downloaded from the downloads section of the repository, the artifact named "build-client".
-This contains the client python source files, the configuration and the build static frontend files ready for use.
+The packaged version of the client can be downloaded from the downloads section of the repository, the artifact is named `build-client`.
+This contains the client python source files, the configuration file and the built static frontend files ready for use.
+**This does not mock the TNC!
+See more at "Notable Known Bugs" section in Wiki**.

 ### Configuration file